kuroni/bongocat-osu/README.md

 For help remapping buttons and finding keycodes: use [this website](https://keycode.info/), the config file uses the same keycodes as JavaScript.

-## Original Bongo Cat Overlay Description
+## Original Bongo Cat Overlay Description:
 An osu!
 Bongo Cat overlay with smooth paw movement and simple skinning ability, written in C++.

 You can find how to configure the application in our [wiki](https://github.com/kuroni/bongocat-osu/wiki/Settings).